 “Since I’m currently the editor for JAfL [the Journal of Art for Life], I served as a voice for open-access publishing in the arts and humanities.
 This was an exciting opportunity to add a voice from the arts to a much larger conversation”

 Members of this panel discussed the publication process, the impact of online publishing, the role of the editor, and emerging trends.
-In keeping with emerging trends and the shift toward digital media, the event was live tweeted by attendees:

-Below are more images from what was an exciting and well attended event.
 Keep up with FSU Libraries for more educational opportunities.
 We thank Dr. Shields for keeping us up to date with her latest news.